zeromq/czmq/README.md

     int
         zstr_send (void *socket, const char *string);

+    //  Send a string to a socket in ØMQ string format, with MORE flag int
+        zstr_sendm (void *socket, const char *string);

     //  Send a formatted string to a socket int
         zstr_sendf (void *socket, const char *format, ...);